cosmos/interchain-security/docs/docs/validators/partial-set-security-for-validators.md

 - `consumer-chain-id` is the string identifier of the consumer chain.

 :::warning
-A validator cannot opt out from a Top N chain if it belongs to the top N% validators on that chain.
+A validator cannot opt out from a Top N chain if it belongs to the top N% validators of the provider.
 :::

 :::warning